José Faur: Education

 Rabbi Faur left the yeshiva with a view to fortifying his knowledge of Tora with an academic background.
 With this in mind, he chose to study Semitic Philology accompanied by George Lasry.
 They were the first Jews to be accepted at the University of Barcelona since the Jews were expelled from Spain in 1492 during the Spanish Inquisition.
-It was during Faur's time at Harvard University that Harry Austryn Wolfson persuaded Faur to inquire about the department of Semitic Philology at the University of Barcelona.Faur and Lasry graduated in 1961, Faur with a degree in Semitic Philology and an M.A. in Semitic Languages; the title of his master's thesis was "La Espiritualidad Judia," a basic explanation of Jewish spirituality.
+It was during Faur's time at Harvard University that Harry Austryn Wolfson persuaded Faur to inquire about the department of Semitic Philology at the University of Barcelona, where Faur studied under Josep Maria Millàs Vallicrosa and Alexandro Díez Macho.
+Faur and Lasry graduated in 1961, Faur with a degree in Semitic Philology and an M.A. in Semitic Languages; the title of his master's thesis was "La Espiritualidad Judia," a basic explanation of Jewish spirituality.
 In 1963, Faur received his Semicha (contemporary rabbinic ordination) from hakham Suleiman Haggai Abadi, head of the Beth Din (Jewish court) of Jerusalem.
 Meanwhile, Faur completed his doctorate in Semitic Languages (which he received in 1964), writing a thesis on "The Masorah to the Targum Onqelos."
 Later that year he left Spain to participate in a three-year fellowship at the Jewish Theological Seminary in New York, under the supervision of the eminent professor of Talmud, Saul Lieberman.
 In 1966, Faur was ordained as a dayyan (judge) in Family Law (Even Ha'ezer) by hakham Matloub Abadi, and was further ordained as a dayyan by hakham Suleiman Haggai Abadi in 1968, this time in Civil Law (Choshen Mishpat).